thezj/simpleSocketIOChatRoom/README.md

 # simpleSocketIOChatRoom
-# this is a simple socket.io whit nodejs demo
+# this is a simple socket.io chatroom whit nodejs demo